planchon/planchon/README.md

 ### Hi there 👋

-I'm Paul, 23, working in a consulting group as a devops / data eng consultant.
+I'm Paul, 23, working in a consulting group as a devops / software eng consultant.

 I love hacking some personal projects and being up to date on the latest technos.